 Chart Management: In the Main Menu, you will see an entry for 'Chart Management'.
 Selecting it will display a sub-menu as shown to the left.
 Selecting 'Chart List' will show a list of currently imported charts as shown below.
 You can DELETE or UPDATE a chart (if the Status shows an update is available as shown below) by tapping the check box on one or more charts and then hitting the button.
 A DELETE will delete the imported data, but will not remove the ZIP file you used for importing the chart.
 The Status shows 'OK', or some other important data like the availability of an update, or an expiration in the ase of licensed S63 charts.

-Importing: Choose the 'Import Chart' item from the menu above to get the dialog to the left.
+Importing: Choose the 'Import From File' item from the menu above to get the dialog to the left, which is the Android standard file dialog.
 In that dialog, you can either navigate to your download folder or other location, and tap the ZIP filename for the chart.
-OR, tap the NOAA button to get a list of available Charts (See below for more detail on that dialog).
+OR, choose the 'Import From NOAA' button to get a list of available Charts (See below for more detail on that dialog).
 Charts are named after the 'Cell ID' for the area covered.
 So a NOAA file would be something like 'US4NY1GM.zip' .
-The file import works for unlicensed charts from NOAA, as well as licensed charts using the S63 standard (version 1.71 and above).
+The file import works for unlicensed charts from NOAA, as well as licensed charts using the S63 standard.
 Click HERE for more info on licensed chart support.

 Importing from NOAA: After tapping the NOAA button above, the dialog to the left pops up.
 NOAA publishes over 1,200 charts, so there is a search box at the top.
 You can type any text and hit the enter/search button on the keyboard and it will filter the list down.
 It does case-insensitive match against the Cell ID, the list of States, and the description of the chart.
 In this example, we searched for 'ny' to find charts covering some NY state waters.
 Then just tap anywhere in the box for the chart, and you will get a final prompt dialog to do the import.
 The Latitude and Longitude shown are roughly the center of the chart.
 NOTE: Internet access is required to reach NOAA's servers.